-During the Bush Administration, U.S. officials generally refrained from publicly criticizing Karzai for his toleration of rampant official corruption.
-However, President Obama and his senior aides, including the special representative for Afghanistan and Pakistan Ambassador Richard Holbrooke, have become highly critical of Karzai's shortcomings on this issue.
-U.S. officials apparently believe that the failures of the Afghan government are contributing to a souring of Western publics on the mission.
-The Obama Administration March and December 2009 strategy announcements highlighted the need to reduce official corruption.
-The December 1, 2009, strategy announcement did not specifically make U.S. forces or assistance contingent on progress on this issue, but the statement's stipulation of July 2011 as the beginning of a "transition" process to Afghan leadership implied that U.S. support is not open-ended or unconditional.
+In a departure from the previous U.S. Administration, President Obama and his senior aides, including the Special Representative for Afghanistan and Pakistan (SRAP) Ambassador Richard

+Holbrooke and Ambassador to Afghanistan Karl Eikenberry, have been publicly critical of Karzai's shortcomings on the corruption issue.
+U.S. officials apparently believe that the corruption within the Afghan government is contributing to a souring of Western publics on the mission as well as causing some Afghans to embrace Taliban insurgents.

+The Obama Administration's March 2009 and December 2009 strategy announcements highlighted the need to reduce official corruption.
+The December 1, 2009, strategy announcement did not specifically make U.S. forces or assistance contingent on progress on this issue.
+However, the statement's stipulation of July 2011 as the beginning of a "transition" process to Afghan leadership implied that U.S. support is not open-ended or unconditional.
 In the December 1, 2009, statement, the President said "We expect those [Afghan officials] who are ineffective or corrupt to be held accountable."